Vetle-Dyngeland/Vetle-Dyngeland/README.md

 I plan to learn java, javascript/typescript, C/C++ and Rust in the future, though focusing on learning c# software development and blazor web development first.

 I'm not working on any large personal projects currently, since i enjoy working on projects for no more than a few weeks max.

+Where you can reach me:
+- Mail: vetle.dyngeland@gmail.com